coreboot/coreboot/Documentation/acronyms.md

   a set of 3 or 4 GPIOs to allow 8 to 16 different memory chips to be used.
 * RAPL - Running Average Power Limit
+* RCB - PCIe: Read Completion Boundary - Sets the address alignment on which a read request may be serviced with multiple completions
 * RCS - [**Revision control
   system**](https://en.wikipedia.org/wiki/Revision_Control_System)
 * Real mode - The original 20-bit addressing mode of the 8086 & 8088